xetorthio/gedis/README.md

 Gedis is a Groovy Redis client.

-It uses Jedis internally so it is fully compatible with Redis 2.0.0.
+It uses http://github.com/xetorthio/jedis internally so it is fully compatible with Redis 2.0.0.

 ## Community